Golem: Earliest stories

-In 1625, Joseph Delmedigo wrote that "many legends of this sort are current, particularly in Germany."
+In 1625, Joseph Solomon Delmedigo wrote that "many legends of this sort are current, particularly in Germany."

-The Golem of Chełm
+Golem of Chełm

-The oldest description of the creation of a golem by a historical figure is included in a tradition connected to Rabbi Eliyahu of Chełm (1550–1583).
+The oldest description of the creation of a golem by a historical figure is included in a tradition connected to the Baal Shem (folk healer) named Elijah of Chełm (1550–1583).

-A Polish Kabbalist, writing in about 1630–1650, reported the creation of a golem by Rabbi Eliyahu thusly: "And I have heard, in a certain and explicit way, from several respectable persons that one man [living] close to our time, whose name is R. Eliyahu, the master of the name, who made a creature out of matter [Heb.
-Golem] and form [Heb. tzurah] and it performed hard work for him, for a long period, and the name of emet was hanging upon his neck until he finally removed it for a certain reason, the name from his neck and it turned to dust."
+A Polish Kabbalist, writing in about 1630–1650, reported the creation of a golem by Rabbi Eliyahu thusly:

 A similar account was reported by a Christian author, Christoph Arnold, in 1674.

-Rabbi Jacob Emden (d.
-1776) elaborated on the story in a book published in 1748: "As an aside, I'll mention here what I heard from my father's holy mouth regarding the Golem created by his ancestor, the Gaon R. Eliyahu Ba'al Shem of blessed memory.
-When the Gaon saw that the Golem was growing larger and larger, he feared that the Golem would destroy the universe.
-He then removed the Holy Name that was embedded on his forehead, thus causing him to disintegrate and return to dust.
-Nonetheless, while he was engaged in extracting the Holy Name from him, the Golem injured him, scarring him on the face."
+Jacob Emden elaborated on the story in a book published in 1748:

 According to the Polish Kabbalist, "the legend was known to several persons, thus allowing us to speculate that the legend had indeed circulated for some time before it was committed to writing and, consequently, we may assume that its origins are to be traced to the generation immediately following the death of R. Eliyahu, if not earlier."